ImagoXV/NanoASV/README.md

 ## Phylogenetic tree generation

 Reference ASV sequence from fasta reference file are extracted accordingly to detected entities.
 Unknown OTUs seed sequence are added.
-The final file is fed to FastTree to produce a tree file Tree file is then implemented into the final phyloseq object.
+The final file is fed to FastTree (default `--fastest`) to produce a tree file.
+Tree file is then implemented into the final phyloseq object.
 This allows for phylogeny of unknown OTUs and 16S based phylogeny taxonomical estimation of the entity.
 This step can be avoided with the `--notree` option.